Climate change: causes and consequences

-Though a temperature rise of 1.5 degrees celsius does not sound like a lot, the IPCC report shows that this will have grave consequences.
-You can appreciate the changes in temperature over the past century through images from NASA:
+Though a temperature rise of 1.5 degrees Celsius does not sound like a lot, the IPCC report shows that this will have grave consequences.
+You can see the changes in temperature over the past century through images from NASA, as seen below:

 What causes global warming?

 Temperatures on Earth are liveable because of a natural process called the greenhouse effect.
 When the sun’s radiation reaches our atmosphere, some is reflected back into space, while some passes through and is absorbed by the Earth.
 This causes the surface of the Earth to warm up.
-Heat from the Earth is radiated outward and absorbed by gases present in the Earth’s atmosphere.
+The heat from the Earth is radiated outward and absorbed by gases present in the Earth’s atmosphere.
 These are called “greenhouse gases”.
-These gases prevent heat from disappearing back into space and keep the Earth at an average temperature of about +15°C instead of -18°C.
+These gases prevent heat from disappearing back into space and keep the Earth at an average temperature of about +15 °C instead of -18 °C.

-Over the past century, humans have been putting more greenhouse gases into the atmosphere, so increasing the greenhouse effect.
-Many of these gases come from burning fossil fuels in factories, cars and planes or from agriculture.
+Over the past century, humans have been putting more greenhouse gases into the atmosphere, increasing the greenhouse effect.
+Many of these gases come from burning fossil fuels in factories, cars, and planes or from agriculture.
 Carbon Dioxide is the gas most responsible for warming, mostly because it is so abundant.
-Other greenhouse gases include methane, nitrous oxide, CFCs, HCFCs and Methyl Bromide.
+Other greenhouse gases include methane, nitrous oxide, CFCs, HCFCs, and Methyl Bromide.

 The loss of forests and wetlands, that otherwise would store CO2, also exacerbates the warming effect.
 An estimated 80,000 acres of tropical rainforest are cut down every day, mostly for either the logging industry or to clear space for agriculture.

-- Sea level rise due to water expanding at warmer temperatures and melting of glaciers.
+- Sea level rise due to water expanding at warmer temperatures and the melting of glaciers.

 - Increased water scarcity in some areas leading to desertification and decreased crop yields.
 This could also feed into existing regional tensions, exacerbating the likelihood of conflict.